Landscape Photography Tips – Equipment

 While traditionally wide lenses would be considered more common in Landscape Photography, I find I probably shoot as much or even more on my 70-200mm lens.
 One of my top Landscape Photography Tips is; if you have a telephoto lens, use it!
 Get it out and use it to isolate different parts of the landscape you are seeing.

 You will find that lenses have differing ‘speeds’ (maximum apertures) depending on how much light they allow in through the lens and on to the sensor.
 In general, the fastest lenses you will find, will be around f1.4 or f2.8.
 The smaller the number, the more light they allow in and thus, the better they are in low light conditions.
-For more information, see my ‘cheat sheet’ and the article I wrote explaining it (I will publish this with my next Landscape Photography Tips post!).
+For more information, see my ‘cheat sheet’ that you can download here and the article I wrote explaining it (I will publish this with my next Landscape Photography Tips post!).

 Bulky, heavy and often annoying to pack, it’s often tempting to leave them behind.
 However, a sturdy tripod is an essential tool in landscape photography.